 Although the details of the divorce process will be much different for each couple, the basic steps will pretty much stay the same.

 The other big variable is if a couple can agree on all the terms of a divorce agreement.

 If so, they can go through an uncontested divorce saving a lot of time and a considerable amount of money.

 If there are disagreements, then the process will take longer.
 Couples may choose several options to work through a divorce, such as mediation or collaborative divorce that can still save time and money versus a full-blown contested divorce that ends in a trial in front of a judge.

-For most divorces, the process starts with one spouse filing a petition.
+In most cases, the process starts with one spouse filing a petition for divorce.